Unlocking Cross-Chain Smart Contract Innovation With CCIP

 The ability to create cross-chain smart contracts will allow developers building smart contracts to utilize various pieces of code on a wide range of different chains, just like how multiple different pieces of code are used in multiple different clouds.
 Web developers utilize the service and the piece of code that’s best suited for a task.
 That is how web applications are built, and what the Chainlink Network and ecosystem will enable developers to do by providing this cross-chain capability.

 Smart contracts will have a much more useful format, known as a cross-chain smart contract.
-These contracts will still be hybrid smart contracts because they utilize off-chain data and computation services provided by oracle networks, whether for verifiable randomness, keepers services, or other off-chain services.
+These contracts will still be hybrid smart contracts because they utilize off-chain data and computation services provided by oracle networks, whether for verifiable randomness, automation services, or other off-chain services.

 “Developers will actually have the ability to build smart contract applications the same way that web developers are building high-quality web applications.” –Sergey Nazarov